World War 2

 In 1951 Landico Pty Ltd was investigating the method of metal plating plastic that G.Herring had obtained license for some years before.
 All Landico buttons I have seen so far appear to be metal, like above, some with enameling.

 ‘Statement’ buttons were popular after WW2 to decorate the otherwise austere style of clothing in vogue at the time.
 One local maker of these was Grant Featherston with his beautiful glass buttons (see separate page).
 Another producer was Marie Gardner.

 Marie Gardner, 1899-1971, began studying pottery at Sydney Technical College in 1938.
 In 1947 she set up a small pottery studio in her backyard in Harbord, Sydney, and produced vases, lamps, wall pockets, cruets and other decorative pieces.

-The buttons were very successful as after WW2, as European buttons could not be imported at that time.
+The buttons were very successful, as after WW2 European buttons could not be imported for a time.
 There were around 12 different moulds with many colour and finish variations.

 Meyer Manufacturing Company, Melbourne